 The potential solution described in clause 5.1.3 is a fully NRM-based approach that extends the existing NRM fragments to realize dynamic composition of a CCL.
 The solution allows the MnS consumer to either directly compose the CCL or to request a MnS producer to compose the CCL.
 The solution enhances the existing ACCL with small straightforward implementable changes that reuse existing information elements like the condition monitor.

 Therefore, the solution described in clause 5.1.3 is a feasible solution for dynamic composition of CCLs.

 5.2 Use case 2: Triggered CCL

 5.2.1 Description

+5.2.1.1 Overview